18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 If users need more storage than what is available in the home directory, they should visit the [Request a Project Storage](/support/request-storage) page.
 Several users may work on the same project and share the same project directory.

-Project directories are located in the 1.8PB BeeGFS space that is mounted on all nodes as /project.
+Project directories are located in the 2.3PB Lustre space that is mounted on all nodes as /lustre/project and is also accessible as /project.
 Directories in /project are not backed up, however users can copy important data from a directory in /project to a corresponding directory in /KEEP in ZFS space that is backed up nightly using zsend. **It is not recommended to run jobs from a directory in /KEEP.**

 Since on Ceres usage and quotas are based on groups, it's important to have files in the home directories to be associated with the users' primary groups, and files in the project directories to be associated with project groups.
 Sometimes it may happen that files that were originally located in a home directory, were later moved to a project directory with the group ownership preserved.
 In this case even though files will be located in a project directory, they still will count against home directory quota.
 To fix this, change the group ownership of these files to the project directory group.
 The following command will change group association of all files in the project directory in /project (it may take a while if there are too many files in the directory):
 ```